A Generative Model for Disentangling Galaxy Photometric Parameters: Results

 \subsection{Comparative Analysis: PCA vs. CAE}

 Principal Component Analysis (PCA) is a classical linear technique for dimensionality reduction, frequently employed to simplify high-dimensional datasets by projecting them onto a lower-dimensional subspace that captures the directions of maximal variance~\cite{jolliffe2016pca}.
 In particular, PCA is equivalent to a linear autoencoder~\cite{baldi1989pca}.
+We decode the latent factors discovered by PCA with a linear decoder to create a baseline and benchmark our model.

 To evaluate the capacity of linear methods to capture physical parameters from galaxy images, we performed PCA on the same set of data using $d=64$ principal components, matching the number of total CAE latent dimensions.
-We first applied PCA in a constrained setting: we performed linear regression on each of the 64 principal components for the flux and half-light radius, and computed the corresponding $R^2$.
+We first applied PCA in a constrained setting: we performed linear regression on each of the 64 principal components for the flux and half-light radius to predict those physical parameters, and computed the corresponding $R^2$.
 As a comparison with the physical latent parameter, we picked the single best principal component for each target variable - defined as the component that yielded the highest $R^2$.
 In this setting, performance was negligible, with $R^2$ values near zero for both the flux and the half-light radius.
 This result indicates that no individual linear projection can meaningfully capture these parameters, which illustrates the difficulty of the task.

 We then allowed PCA to use all 64 principal components, vastly out-numbering the two-component physical latent space we used in the CAE, and used it for linear regression on the physical parameters.
 Predictive performance improved, but remained modest, with $R^2 = 0.467$ for flux ($z_1$) and $R^2 = 0.137$ for the half-light radius ($z_2$).
 In contrast, our autoencoder achieved significantly higher scores, $R^2 = 0.775$ and $R^2 = 0.722$, respectively, using only one latent variable per parameter.
 This demonstrates that the autoencoder learns compact, disentangled, and semantically meaningful representations that outperform PCA even under unfavorable conditions.
 A visual comparison of PCA performance across both dimensionalities is shown in Figure~\ref{fig:PCA_comp}.
+Through this comparison, it is apparent that the features discovered by linear decoders were insufficient as galaxy datasets are inherently nonlinear in nature.
+Therefore, methods such as CAE holds more promise for capturing galaxy photometries obtained from real observational data.